-UW Sustainability is looking for a student graphic design assistant.
+UW Sustainability is looking for a student graphic design assistant Fall 2018 (with an opportunity to start in summer 2018).
 This is a part-time position for a current student.
 The graphic design assistant will work closely with the UW Sustainability team to develop marketing communications materials that educate and engage the UW community regarding sustainability programs and initiatives.

 The weather is getting nicer (finally), so Sqwatch is inviting you to join him in exploring some of the sustainable features on UW's Seattle campus!
 Not only can you discover some new spots on campus, all you have to do is take a few selfies along the way to earn a Sqwatch tote bag!

 To join the Sqwatch Quest and earn your tote bag, there are only a few simple things you have to do.

 It's time for Bike Everywhere Month!
 May is a great time to break out the bicycles and celebrate biking.
 UW Transportation Services has several events happening throughout the month, and everyone is encouraged to join the Bike Everywhere Challenge and track your rides throughout the month.